Geelloo/fylo-data-storage-component/README.md

 The bubble was also new to me, not so much the positioning but the little notch in the desktop version.

+PS: Unfortunately pseudo elements on the \<meter\> tag are not supported in Firefox

 ## Author

 - Frontend Mentor - [@Geelloo](https://www.frontendmentor.io/profile/Geelloo)